carlos-vargas-math/eigenvalue-collisions/README.md

 ### Getting started

-First, take a look at main_animation.mp4 to get an instant glimpse on what the methods in this package compute.
+First, take a look at main_animation.mp4 to get an instant glimpse of the main objects that concern the methods in this package.

 ### One seed

 1. Go to settings.py and specify the seed (for reproductibility) and other parameters in the model (dimension, curve, distribution, s_steps, t_steps, m_grid).
 Set seed = seed_end to avoid calculating data that you won't need.

 2. Run main_s_data.py to initialize a summary.
 This will order the eigenvalues from